mlefree/mle-tools-node/.memory-bank/progress.md

 ## Current Status

-The project is currently at version 1.12.11, with a focus on improving code quality, dependency management, and documentation.
+The project is currently at version 1.12.12, with a focus on improving code quality, dependency management, and documentation.
 Recent changes include:

 - Removed commented-out logger line in Launcher.ts
 - Fixed a bug in Launcher.ts by adding a check for threadStrategy when using queueLauncher
 - Added '**/*.nolint.*' to the ignorePatterns list in eslint.config.mjs
 - Updated bpstatus.json version from 0.0.13 to 0.0.14

+Upcoming changes in development include:
+- Enhanced AbstractWorkerStore.release method to accept a shouldKeepInQueue parameter
+- Refactored QueueLauncher to pass shouldKeepInQueue parameter to workerStore.release
+- Updated DefaultWorkerStore to support the new release method signature

-Previous version (1.12.10) changes included:
+Previous version (1.12.11) changes included:
 - Moved ts-node from dependencies to devDependencies in package.json
 - Refactored Launcher.ts initialization logic to use a switch statement based on threadStrategy
 - Fixed a bug in Launcher.ts where directWorker was only initialized when polling was not disabled